Download Your FREE Footballer Nutrition Guide now.

 Top clubs have nutritionists and use sports science to put together a balanced diet for each player.
-But for anyone playing in the lower and amateur leagues, it can be tricky to work out where to start with it.
+But for anyone playing in the lower leagues, it can be tricky to work out where to start.
 This guide will show you the different elements of a footballer's diet and how professionals put nutrition to use on match day.

 What's in a Football Player's Diet?

 There's no “one-size-fits-all” when it comes to footballer nutrition.
 Every player needs to base their nutrition on their body weight, height, body fat percentage, and position on the field.

 The position you play can play a massive role in determining the foods you eat.
 The average professional midfielder runs for an average of 11.27km per game.
 But for strikers, that drops to 9.64km, so the necessary nutritional intake for each position changes.
 But certain elements are included in all dietary plans to help player's boost their performance and stay healthy.